houseofcat/Authentication/AspNetCore3.x_MVC/IS406_IdentityServer/README.md

 `disabled by default`.
 Using compression with dynamically generated pages can lead to security problems
 such as the CRIME and BREACH attacks.

+## Note: Consent Required
+IdentityServer4 Consent Required is currently disabled in the IS4/Resources.cs/Clients

 ## Sources

 IdentityServer4 - Authorize Endpoint